 Blending natural beauty with elegant Mediterranean design, Acqualina Resort & Spa sets the stage for world-class weddings on the edge of the Atlantic Ocean.
-With four and a half beachfront acres and multiple venues, there are endless possibilities for every couple’s style and preference, from small gatherings with close family to lavish affairs of 120 guests.
+With four and a half beachfront acres and multiple venues, there are endless possibilities for every couple’s style and preference.

 “We have a beautiful backdrop for weddings,” says Catering Manager Jessica Roldan, who helps brides and grooms bring their visions to life on Sunny Isles Beach.
 “We host one wedding at a time, so it’s very private.
 It’s elegance on the beach.”

 After meeting a couple, Roldan loves taking a concept from ideation to completion to make each wedding distinctly the couple’s own – whether the focus is on a stunning ceremony, innovative cuisine, entertainment, or all of the above.

 “It’s really about personality and how much time they have,” she says.
 “Acqualina is a place to do something very simple and elegant or something elaborate with a lot of production.”

 In the past year, Roldan has coordinated many memorable weddings along Acqualina’s 400 feet of shoreline.
 To inspire those considering a wedding in South Florida, here are two that particularly stand out: